Hakimbek/my-git-notes/Inspecting_Changes/Log/README.md

 ```
 $ git log -p
 ```
-Generally, we can say that the --patch flag is used to display:
+Generally, we can say that the *--patch* flag is used to display:

 - Modified files
 - The location of the lines that you added or removed
 - Specific changes that have been made.

 ## Git Log Graph
 Git log command allows viewing your git log as a graph.
-To list the commits in the form of a graph, run the git log command with --graph option.
-It will run as follows:
+To list the commits in the form of a graph, run the git log command with *--graph* option.
 ```
 $ git log --graph
 ```